juji-io/datalevin/benchmarks/write-bench/README.md

 For every 100K writes, the following metrics are collected during the benchmark
 run:

-* Throughout: the average number of writes per second.
+* Throughout: the average number of writes per second so far.
 * Write Latency: the average latency of the transaction function call, in milliseconds.
 * Commit Latency: the average latency of receiving the write success